Tatiana1778/IoT-project/README.md

 # IoT-project - The RestRoom Status Light
 Code starts with printing 'Start' on the Grove screen with aqua background.
-It includes delays and erasing previous word from the screen so other can show up.
-The main purpose of the project is to show people when the toilets are vacant and occupant.
-If it is available, one can see it on the display which says 'Vacant' with green background or as a green LED light and hear it, when the buzzer rings.
-In case it is not available, display has clear 'Occupied' statemnt with red background and red LED light.
-There is no sound of buzzer.
+The main purpose of the project is to show people when the toilets are vacant or occupant.
+The trigger of the code is touch sensor, which we assume is located on the door frame.
+The moment the door closes it touches the sensor and other sensors react to it accordingly.
+Red LED light turns on, LCD screen displays "Occupant" with the red background.
+When a door opens the buzzer rings to indicate that it is available.
+Moreover, LCD screen turns to green colour with "Vacant" sign and green LED light turns on.